lucabianchini/contacthub-sdk-java/README.md

 ### addEvent

 Add a new Event.
 This method returns `true` if the API has successfully queued the event for insertion.
-The API will then process the queue asynchronously, it can take a few seconds for an event to be actually stored.
+The API will then process the queue asynchronously, and it can take a few seconds for an event to actually be stored.

 ```java
 Boolean queued = addEvent(Event event)
 ```

-To create a `Event` instance, use the builder provided by the `Event` object.
+To create an `Event` instance, use the builder provided by the `Event` object.

 ```java
 Event.builder()